dervondenbergen/cameraviewer/README.md

 ## Starting

+Choose a signing Team in Xcode.

-You can start the application the way it is explained in the official docs: https://facebook.github.io/react-native/docs/getting-started.html#testing-your-react-native-installation
+Then you can start the application the way it is explained in the official docs: https://facebook.github.io/react-native/docs/getting-started.html#testing-your-react-native-installation

 ## Files